 The manifold ${\cal M}{\times}{\bf R}_1$ is equipped with two degenerate 5-dimensional metrics ${\bf {\bar g}}_t$ and ${\bf g}_t$.
-By definition the metric ${\bf {\bar g}}_t$ represents a solution of field equations, and from ${\bf {\bar g}}_t$ one can construct the ``physical'' metric ${\bf g}_t$ which is used when comparing predictions to experiments.
+By definition, the ``dynamical'' metric ${\bf {\bar g}}_t$ represents a solution of field equations, and from ${\bf {\bar g}}_t$ one can construct the ``physical'' metric ${\bf g}_t$ which is used when comparing predictions to experiments involving the equations of motion.
 To reduce the 5-dimensional space-time ${\cal M}{\times}{\bf R}_1$ to a 4-dimensional space-time we just slice the 4-dimensional sub-manifold ${\cal N}$ determined by the equation $x^0=ct$ (using a GTCS) out of ${\cal M}{\times}{\bf R}_1$.
 It is essential that there is no arbitrariness in this choice of slicing.
 That is, the identification of $x^0$ with $ct$ must be unique since the two global time coordinates should be physically equivalent; the only reason to separate between them is that they are designed to parameterize fundamentally different physical phenomena.
 Note that ${\cal S}$ is defined as a compact 3-dimensional manifold to avoid ambiguities in the slicing of ${\cal M}{\times}{\bf R}_1$.